 On June 30 of each fiscal year, 10 percent of the revenues received by the department in that fiscal year from the sale of timber from federal land under a cooperative agreement under this section shall lapse from the appropriation account under s.
 20.370 (2) (cz)

 to the conservation fund.
 These amounts shall be lapsed until the total amount lapsed equals $750,000.

 Any city, village, town or school district may acquire land, engage in forestry and appropriate funds for such purpose.
 The forest property may be located outside the city, village, town or school district limits.

 Any municipality, by registering its forest with the department, shall be eligible to receive free planting stock from the state forest nurseries and the services of foresters in preparing and carrying out planting and forest management plans.
 No trees shall be cut except those marked or designated for cutting by a state forester.
 Products of the forest may be devoted to public use.

 Timber sales; community forests.

-Any timber sale from a community forest shall be based on the scale, measure or count of the cut products.
-Any timber sale with an estimated value of $3,000 or more shall be by public sale after 2 publications of a classified advertisement announcing the sale in a newspaper having general circulation in the county in which the timber to be sold is located.
+Any sale of timber from a community forest shall be based on the scale, measure, or count of the cut products.
+Any sale of timber with either an estimated volume of at least 500 cord equivalents or an estimated value of at least $10,000 from a community forest shall be by public sale.
+Before a city, village, town, or school district may sell timber from a community forest that meets the volume or value threshold under this section, it shall announce the sale through 2 publications of a classified advertisement announcing the sale in a newspaper having general circulation in the county in which the timber to be sold is located.